(Reference number: 54041)

 The castle and estate are 40 minutes from Shannon Airport.
 Due to its easily accessible location, Lough Cutra is ideal for family gatherings, friendly weekends away or summer holidays.
 We are convenient to International and European guests as well as our domestic visitors.
 Airport pick up and drop off can be arranged for all arriving guests, although we encourage car hire as there is much to see and do on the West Coast of Ireland.

 We pride ourselves on guaranteeing absolute privacy and the utmost discretion for our guests.
-Behind our secure gates, guests have to freedom to take long walks on our wo ...
+Behind our secure gates, guests have to freedom to take long walks ...